eyasu4198/eyasu4198.github.io/_posts/2023-06-07-trails-and-tales-update.markdown

 Oh, it's time for Trails & Tales!
 How could I forget?
 Time to equip your new brush and ride your camel off to new adventures! <br>

 **Changelog:**<br>
-\* All features and changes from the "Update 1.20" experimental pack are now part of the game
+\* All features and changes from the "Update 1.20" experimental pack are now part of the game<br>
 \* Added Archaeology<br>
 \* Added Sniffer mob, Torchflowers and Pitcher Plants<br>
 \* Added Camel mob<br>